CBD Myths Debunked

-There are several false claims attached to cannabis, which has hampered an industry with tremendous potential.
-Experts debunk 5 myths about CBD in this article.
+There are several false claims and common CBD misconceptions attached to cannabis, which has hampered an industry with tremendous potential.
+Experts debunk 5 myths about CBD and reveal CBD oil truths in this article.

-There’s a lot of information out there about cannabis these days — and it’s not all accurate.
-For instance, in the excitement over the seemingly miraculous healing potential of CBD, THC can become unfairly demonized.
-And while CBD does have some pretty incredible qualities, it’s a good idea to have a realistic understanding of both its benefits and its limitations.
+There’s a lot of information out there about cannabis and CBD legality or CBD effectiveness these days — and it’s not all accurate.
+For instance, in the excitement over the seemingly miraculous CBD effectiveness’s healing potential, THC can become unfairly demonized.
+And while CBD for health does have some pretty incredible qualities, it’s a good idea to have a realistic understanding of both its benefits and its limitations.

-Let’s set the record straight about some common misconceptions and myths regarding CBD.
+Let’s set the record straight about some common CBD misconceptions and myths.

 Myth 1: CBD is the “good” cannabinoid and purely medical while THC is the “bad” cannabinoid and purely recreational

+Let’s look at some basic THC and CBD facts.
 Both cannabinoids have a lot to offer, and neither are inherently “good” or “bad.”
-Although, if you mean one is medicinal and the other recreational, both CBD and THC have a firm claim for being both.
+Although, if you mean one is medicinal and the other recreational, to debunk some THC and CBD misconceptions, both CBD and THC have a firm claim for being both.

 THC is known for providing the controversial, mind-altering, recreational high.
 However, it is replete with medicinal benefits as well.
 For example, THC treats pain, soothes nausea, reduces inflammation, and can improve metabolism.

+Let’s now look into some THC and CBD oil truths.
 CBD also treats pain and reduces inflammation.
-CBD has other medical uses as well, such as the potential to treat anxiety and depression.
+CBD effectiveness has other medical uses as well, such as the potential to treat anxiety and depression.
 Perhaps most famously, CBD is used to reduce epilepsy related seizures.

-As for recreational use, THC is typically what people think of as the desired cannabinoid.
-However, while CBD is not specifically “recreational” in spirit, plenty of recreational users seek out strains with higher CBD because of its ability to naturally reduce the potential for THC-induced anxiety — as well as its ability to inhibit some of the more extreme psychoactive qualities of THC.
+AAs for recreational use, THC is typically what people think of as the desired cannabinoid.
+The fact of that people think CBD isn’t used recreationally is one of the many common CBD misconceptions.
+While CBD is not specifically “recreational” in spirit, plenty of recreational users seek out strains with higher CBD because of its ability to naturally reduce the potential for THC-induced anxiety — as well as its ability to inhibit some of the more extreme psychoactive qualities of THC.
 In other words, the presence of CBD allows for a more relaxed recreational high.

 Myth 2: CBD is not psychoactive — and psychoactivity is an inherently negative side effect

-The word “psychoactive” is often given a narrow definition that is both limiting and, frankly, inaccurate.
+The word “psychoactive” is often given a narrow definition that is both limiting and, frankly, inaccurate and leads to many of the common CBD misconceptions out there.

 That said, while CBD is most certainly psychoactive, it is NOT an intoxicant or psychotropic.
 This is what most people think of when they hear the word psychoactive.
-So, to be clear, CBD is not impairing or hallucinogenic and creates no “high.”
+So, to be clear, one of the CBD and CBD oil truths is that it is not impairing or hallucinogenic and creates no “high.”

 However, while we’re on the subject, it’s important to note that even the kind of psychoactivity that gets you “high,” such as some of the psychoactive effects of THC, is not inherently bad.
-In fact, the euphoria it creates may be therapeutic too, as many people find the effects to be calming and up lifting.
+In fact, the euphoria it creates may be therapeutic too, as many people find the effects to be calming and uplifting, making THC and CBD for health extremely possible.

 Myth 3: CBD is most effective when used without THC

-For example, one study found that whole plant CBD was twice as effective for treating epilepsy, as compared to CBD isolate.
+For example, one study found that whole plant CBD for health was twice as effective for treating epilepsy, as compared to CBD isolate.
 Furthermore, lower doses were required to achieve a therapeutic effect.

 In fact, cannabis and hemp plants contain a huge variety of cannabinoids which we are only beginning to understand.
 One thing seems evident, however — these cannabinoids seem to work best when used in unison.
 This is known as the entourage effect.

 For example, a study done by Spanish doctors found that whole-plant cannabis was far more effective in three types of breast cancer than pure THC used alone.
-Another study done by British doctors indicates that CBD helps to potentiate THC in treatment of arthritis.
+Another study done by British doctors indicates that one of the truths about CBD oil is that it helps to potentiate THC in treatment of arthritis.

-While there are situations in which pure CBD might be preferable to whole-plant cannabis — as it depends on the condition and changes from patient to patient — evidence indicates that the combination of cannabinoids is generally more effective for most medical treatments.
+While there are situations in which pure CBD might be preferable to whole-plant cannabis — as it depends on the condition and changes from patient to patient — evidence indicates that the combination of cannabinoids is generally more effective for most medical treatments, proving yet another common CBD misconception wrong.

 Myth 4: CBD derived from hemp isn’t as good as CBD derived from cannabis